 We’d love to see a civil discussion about these responsible protectors and how to help them make communities safer.
 But it needs to be rooted in the basic facts about gun owners that are still being ignored.

-In the meantime, we’ll continue to provide each and every USCCA Member with the education, training and legal protection they need to be the strong protectors their families deserve.
+In the meantime, we’ll continue to provide each and every USCCA Member with the education and training they need to be the strong protectors their families deserve.